Radiation-pi/RayTraceAntiXray/README.md

 ## Known issues
 * Depending on the number of players and config settings, this plugin can be resource intensive.
 I only recommend using it if you have "unused" CPU threads available on your server in order to minimize the impact on the main thread.
 * The culling algorithm is intentionally not 100% accurate for performance and functional reasons.
 When in doubt, it is assumed that a block is visible.
 Thus hidden blocks tend to be revealed rather earlier than late, provided that the server isn't overloaded and doesn't lag.
 Usually, however, this cannot be abused.
+* There is currently no way to reload this plugin.
 ## Demo
 ![RayTraceAntiXray](https://user-images.githubusercontent.com/18699205/112784731-aed75e00-9052-11eb-92d6-b0dd4af79290.gif)
 ## License